Kmeakin/walrus-report/src/20-reference.md

 about what is and is not a valid operation on certain classes of values - the checking that the program conforms to these rules is simply deferred to runtime.

-TODO: benefits of static type systems over dynamic type systems
+TODO: why static is better than dynamic

 ### The Walrus Type System {#sec:reference:type-system}
 The Walrus type system is a simplification of the Rust type system, which is